Mattress cover fabrics

 - Incredibly durable and strong

 - Can be dry cleaned and machine washed at high temperatures without shrinking or warping.

-- Quick drying and moisture repelling
+- Quick-drying and moisture repelling

 - Returns to its original shape very quickly

 Are natural fibres 100% natural?
-Natural fibers are usually the preferred choice in the mattress industry and a high quality mattress can often be seen to contain high GSM natural components.
+Natural fibres are usually the preferred choice in the mattress industry and a high quality mattress can often be seen to contain high GSM natural components.
 That said a number of stretch natural fibres only contain a mere 4% natural fibre with the majority still being polyester.